 Bouncing ideas off each other can make us feel very connected with that person

-Uncomfortable conversations where there is no balance
+Uncomfortable conversations where there is no balance and your responsibility

 Positive ways of moving conversations forward instead of shutting them down